Platform and Technology Capabilities

 In the realm of BI, data governance will become a top priority for organizations big and small.
 This will also be driven by the number and complexity of data sources and data types needed to support analytics initiatives that are increasing exponentially.
 A sound data governance strategy will not only help improve ROI from BI investments; it will also enable a healthy balance between data consistency and transparency.
 This will, in turn, set the foundation of accurate, ethical, and evidence-based decision-making.

 Data governance will enable organizations to clearly understand the information needs of the enterprise.
-This will continually improve the quality of data and information while also ensuring privacy and confidentiality and preventing unauthorized use.
+This will continually improve the quality of data and information while also ensuring privacy, confidentiality and will prevent unauthorized use.
 It will allow organizations to use the right data to guide informed BI decision-making and ultimately improve business outcomes.
 It will also ensure data is acquired securely from approved sources, processed for the intended purpose, shared with authorized personnel, and discarded as per a pre-defined timeline.

 As business users get increasingly tech-savvy, they expect anytime, anywhere access to the data they need to do their jobs well.
 They want to be able to solve issues on their own – without having to depend on an analytics team.
 With centralized data from across the organization, users want to use the tool of their choice to drive value.

 Although self-service BI is already popular, it will become a global norm in the coming years, enabling users to get the insight they need to tackle challenging business problems in a timely fashion.
 It will also help optimize the decision-making capability across the organizations while powering users with a single version of the truth – in whatever they do.